🎹 Usage

 By default, Valet will try to match a miss-spelled command or option in a process called fuzzy finding.
 For instance, typing mcmd can match the command mycommand if it exists.
 You can opt-out of this behavior through configuration.

-Behind the scene, a command refers to a bash function written in a bash script file which is source’d before calling the function.
-Commands are indexed ahead of time in a process called build (the valet self build command) in order to not waste time during Valet execution.
+Behind the scene, a command refers to a bash function written in a bash script file which is included (source) before calling the function.
+Commands are indexed ahead of time in a process called a build (the valet self build command) in order to not waste time searching for the command script during execution.

 πŸ€” About options and arguments